Skip to content

 Where Trillet fits

-Rosie: Most Included Minutes at the Entry Price ($49/Month, 250 Minutes)
+Hey Rosie: Most Included Minutes at the Entry Price ($49/Month, 250 Minutes)

-Where Rosie fits
+Where Hey Rosie fits

-AIRA: Budget Entry With Per-Call Risk ($24.95/Month, 30 Calls)
+AIRA: Budget Multilingual Entry With Per-Call Risk ($24.95/Month, 30 Calls)

-AIRA starts at $24.95/month for 30 calls with support for 31 languages on every plan.
+AIRA starts at $24.95/month for 30 calls, with $1.50 per call after that, and supports 74-language auto-detection on every plan.

 Where AIRA fits